letsencrypt/cp-cps/CP-CPS.md

 ISRG Secure PKI Facilities are located in the United States, as are all copies of ISRG CA Private Keys.

-ISRG maintains at least two Secure PKI Facilities at all times for the sake of redundancy.
+ISRG maintains at least two Secure PKI Facilities for the sake of redundancy.

 Secure PKI Facilities are constructed so as to prevent unauthorized entry or interference.

-Secure PKI Facilities are monitored at all times (24x7) so as to prevent unauthorized entry or interference.
+Secure PKI Facilities are monitored at all times so as to prevent unauthorized entry or interference.

 ### 5.1.2 Physical access